Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Essential Gear Checklist

-Beyond the basics, Georgia's diverse waters demand specific gear:
+Beyond the basics, Georgia's diverse waters demand specific gear for safety and comfort:

 Always Pack: